A CULTURAL

 MARINATED FOR SEVERAL HOURS

-Essentially a fast food, the traditional gyro consists of meat that is typically pork, chicken, or lamb.
+Essentially a fast food, the traditional gyro consists of different meat products.
+Pork, chicken, or lamb, or a combination of all three, is preferred, but beef versions have also emerged.
 The meat is marinated using a blend of spices, olive oil, and vinegar for several hours.
-This infuses the flavour and creates a unique taste.
-Other variations of the gyro include the Turkish doner that uses beef and the Lebanese Shawarma that typically uses chicken.Â
+This infuses the flavour and creates a unique fresh taste.
+Other variations of the gyro include the Turkish döner, which primarily uses beef and the Lebanese Shawarma that typically uses chicken.

 VERTICALLY ROASTED